sigmdel/lazmqttc/README.md

 Not quite as obvious, the JSON data viewer by Michael Van Canneyt (named `jsonviewer`) provided the code for saving and loading JSON broker definition files.
 The utility can be found in the `tools` directory in the Lazarus source.
 The full path is `/usr/share/lazarus/2.0.12/tools/jsonviewer` in a default installation of Lazarus in Mint 20.1.

+The broker password encryption using the <span class="tm">Free Pascal</span> Blowfish unit is based on a blog post by leledumbo [Blowfish, the cryptography unit by leledumbo](http://pascalgeek.blogspot.com/2012/06/encryption-decryption-and-asynchronous.html) (June 24, 2012).

 ## 9. Licence

 The [Eclipse Mosquitto](https://github.com/eclipse/mosquitto) project is dual-licensed under the Eclipse Public License 2.0 and the